thumbnail image

 • BRAZIL

-We work with the Yawanawa, Huni Kui and Kuntanawa communities
+We support the Yawanawa, Huni Kui and Puyanawa communities

 In the 1980s the Yawanawa led in the fight for the recognition of their native territories.
 The Yawanawa became the first indigenous people to obtain the official rights to their lands in the state of Acre.